VictoriaShalabaeva/italian-cuisine-app/README.md

 - The present README file was written following the [template](https://github.com/Code-Institute-Solutions/SampleREADME) provided by Code Institute.
 Some parts (like Deployment section) were copied and pasted as they describe exactly the same procedure that was employed for the realization of this project.

 ### Code

+- The code was written following the Code Institute tutorials.

 - The code for handling error 404 was taken from [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).